Featured in 14 Recipes That Make the Most Canned Tomatoes

 This soup is made for a quick weeknight meal, not a long, slow Sunday simmer, so the sugar, though only a small amount, plays a big role in balancing flavors.

-Tomato Tortellini Soup with Italian Sausage Recipe
+Tomato Tortellini Soup With Italian Sausage

 - 16 ounces ground mild Italian sausage